Irvine Property Division Lawyers

 Potentially.
 Although exchanges between spouses generally are not taxable events, if you sell a piece of real estate or another asset during the distribution process, this could have tax implications.
 As we work with you during your divorce, we will discuss any tax (and other) implications with you in order to ensure that you are making fully informed decisions every step of the way.

-Contact Our Orange County Property Division Lawyers for a Confidential Consultation
+Contact Our Irvine Property Division Lawyers for a Confidential Consultation

 Are you contemplating a divorce?
 Do you have questions about protecting your assets under California’s community property law?
 To speak with a divorce lawyer at Seastrom Tuttle & Murphy in confidence, call 949-474-0800 or request an appointment online today.